4-Methyl-2,4-bis(4-hydroxyphenyl)pent-1-ene: Synthesis and metabolism

-Use & availability
+Use and availability

-MBP has no currently known uses, however BPA has been widely used as a plastic in food packing such as bottles and coatings of metal cans, to protect the food from direct contact with metal.
+MBP has no currently known uses; however, BPA has been widely used in plastic food packing such as bottles and coatings of metal cans, to protect the food from direct contact with metal.
 The FDA has assured that accidental consumption of packaging material can occur, but in safe doses.
 Due to widespread use of BPA, more waste is produced that poses a potential threat to aquatic organisms.